-- 1. Look at the check-out sheet in the front office to see which vehicle has been assigned to you. - 2.
+1. Look at the check-out sheet in the front office or the tablet located in the garage key cabinet to see which vehicle has been assigned to you.

+- 2. Employee key card will allow access to the side doors of the garage. - 3.
 Obtain the corresponding key and key tag from the vehicle board.
-Move the key tag to the "out section" (meaning the car is currently in use). - 3.
-Key rings will have a key allowing access to the side doors of the garage. - 4.
-Each vehicle will have a garage door opener for the overhead door for that bay; therefore, cars must be

-- parked in the same bay upon your return. - 5.
+Move the key tag to the "out section" (meaning the car is currently in use). - 4.
+Each vehicle will have a garage door opener for the overhead door for that bay; therefore, cars must be parked in the same bay upon your return. - 5.
 Return the key and the corresponding key tag to the vehicle board each night.
 This is very important!
 Please do not take the keys home with you. - 6.
 Make sure that the vehicle you return has been refueled. - 7.
 Notify the Receptionist if you do not need your assigned vehicle for that day.
 If you are in the building, simply remove your name from the check-out sheet.